Glossary

 Where Do I Need First Aid Kits?

-Having suitable first aid provision ensures that employees receive immediate help in the event of an injury or ill health.
-You can find first aid kits in the following places:
+Suitable first aid provision means employees get immediate help when an injury or illness strikes.
+You'll find first aid kits in places like these:

 Vehicle First Aid Kit Requirements